Data Release Policies

 Data release is controlled from the level of study objects.
 When a study is made public, all samples, experiments, runs and analyses associated with it are also made public.
 For an explanation of these terms and their relationships, please read the Metadata Model page.

-You can edit the release date of a study from within your Webin account, provided it is confidential and has never been public.
+You can edit the release date of a study from within your Webin account, provided it is private and has never been public.

 First, log into Webin Portal.
 Click the ‘Studies Report’ button and find the study you wish to change the release date for.
 Use the pencil icon next to the study to bring up a dialog which will allow you to set a new release date.
 You can move the date to be sooner or later as required.
 When making the date later, the new date cannot be more than 2 years beyond the current date.